 You can make a one-time payment with your bank account, debit card or credit card using the secure, automated MVP Health Care Telephone Payment System.
 Call 1-844-712-6100 and follow the prompts.
-You will need your monthly premium invoice and your bank account, credit card or debit card information.
+You will need your monthly Part D late enrollment penalty invoice and your bank account, credit card or debit card information.

-Option 4: Having your plan premium taken out of your monthly Social Security check
+Option 4: Having your Part D late enrollment penalty taken out of your monthly Social Security check

-Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change you premium payment method, you may call the MVP Medicare Customer Care Center to request a change.
+Changing the way you pay your Part D late enrollment penalty.
+If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+To change you Part D late enrollment penalty payment method, you may call the MVP Medicare Customer Care Center to request a change.
 The phone number for the MVP Medicare Customer Care Center is on the back of this booklet.

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the 1st day of the month.
-If we have not received your payment by the 1st day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your plan premium within 90 days.
+Your Part D late enrollment penalty is due in our office by the 1st day of the month.
+If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 1st day of the month.
+If we have not received your payment by the 1st day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty payment, if owed, within 90 days.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact the MVP Medicare Customer Care Center to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact the MVP Medicare Customer Care Center to see if we can direct you to programs that will help with your costs.

-If we end your membership because you did not pay your plan premium, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your Part D late enrollment penalty, if owed, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for premiums you have not paid.
+At the time we end your membership, you may still owe us for the penalty you have not paid.
 We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.